This article contains affiliate links. If you make a purchase through these links, we may earn a small commission at no extra cost to you. Learn more.

 The Best Time to Go

-The window between March 15 and April 20 is when everything aligns: peak wildflowers, comfortable temperatures (60-80°F), campgrounds that aren't summer-crowd packed, and the Hill Country's quiet, unhurried rhythm that disappears by Memorial Day.
+The window between mid-March and late April is when everything aligns: peak wildflowers, comfortable temperatures (typically 60-80°F), campgrounds that aren't summer-crowd packed, and the Hill Country's quiet, unhurried rhythm that disappears by Memorial Day.
+I've done this loop in summer — it's fine.
+Spring is a different thing entirely.
 If you're reading this in March or early April, stop overthinking and go.

 Ready to Plan Your Trip?